TheOdinProject/curriculum/new_course/1_programming_fundementals/debugging.md

 2. The program runs, but does not work the way you expect.
 For example you expect a method to return a `2`, but it actually returns `6` when you run it.
 In this case, there is no stack trace.

 Obviously, if available, the stack trace is the first place you should look when debugging.
-Otherwise, `puts` and Pry are the some of the easiest and quickest tools you can use to get yourself back up and running.
+Otherwise, `puts` and Pry are some of the easiest and quickest tools you can use to get yourself back up and running.

 ### Assignment
 1. Go through Ruby Guides's [Ruby Debugging](https://www.rubyguides.com/2015/07/ruby-debugging/) tutorial, which covers everything about debugging in more depth.